 Can I have more than one student bank account?

-Although you can have multiple current accounts or savings accounts, usually a condition of receiving the perks of a student account is that you pay your student loan into that account.
+Although you can have multiple current accounts or savings accounts, you’re unlikely to be allowed more than one student account.
+Usually, a condition of receiving the perks of a student account is that you pay your student loan into that account.
 Banks regularly check to see that this is happening.
-For that reason, you’re unlikely to be allowed more than one student account.

 Can I switch my student bank account?